tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 Figure 1 shows an example of the result of the decentralized randomization sampling process.
 The shards are communicated with each other through a cross-shard communication scheme, which is presented in the next section.
-Each shard sends their created blocks, block hashes and block signatures to the root chain that stores them in the TomoChain block signer smart contract (see Section Consensus protocol for more information).
+Each shard sends their created blocks, block hashes and block signatures to the root chain that stores them in the Tao block signer smart contract (see Section Consensus protocol for more information).

 ### Consensus protocol

-In PoSV, there are currently two consensus smart contracts deployed onto TomoChain:
+In DPOS, there are currently two consensus smart contracts deployed onto Tao:

 -   Voting smart contract: This contract allows coin-holders to deposit (to become a masternode candidate), to vote for masternodes, to resign from the candidates list, to un-vote for masternodes, and to withdraw voted and deposited tokens.